j-caussade/event-manager/README.md

 ### Configuration

 - **Environment Variables**: The project uses environment variables to manage database configurations.
-These variables are defined in the `./eventura/.env` file and are mirrored in the `./eventura/server/.env` file to ensure consistency across different parts of the application.
+These variables are defined in the `./eventura/.env`.

 - **Dependencies**:
   The project relies on the following key dependencies for database interactions: